 Back pain replaced stomach ulcers as the most common psychogenic pain expression.
 Prior to that existed rheumatism and hysteria.
 What will take over for back pain?
 Who knows, but it will happen, unless medical science learns to think outside the box when it comes to the subconscious mind and its power over the physical body.
 Medicine needs to stop equating the mindbody connection to one pain syndrome at a time and realize that the mind and body work hand in hand in all things human.
 Once this is an accepted part of medical training for new physicians, then and only then will the epidemic of mindbody conditions finally cease.

-Of course, this is not to say that low back pain can not be sourced by completely physical structural issues, since it certainly can!
-However, in these cases, diagnosis is usually correct, treatment is usually successful and the patient can recover without impediment.
+Of course, this is not to say that low back symptoms can not be sourced by completely physical structural issues, since it certainly can!
+However, in these cases, the lower back pain diagnosis is usually correct, treatment is usually successful and the patient can recover without impediment.
 Does this describe the average case of lumbar pain that you know of or might even suffer from yourself?

 The back pain industry continues to develop new and profitable treatments even though curative results are generally poor.
 No one seems to question the abysmal statistics of most back pain treatments and surgeries.
 Patients and society just seem to accept these failures as part of our suffering condition.
 Doctors are trying to help and for that, I give them credit.
 However, I do not give them a free pass concerning medicine’s profit-driven motivations, symptomatic treatment methods or failure to adequately recognize mindbody interaction as a source of symptoms in many patients.